pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     cassandra_datastore.drop_connection()

+Please refer to ``CassandraSettings`` class for information about configuring away from default settings.

 Sequenced Item Mapper
 =====================

-A sequenced item mapper is used by the event store to map between sequenced item namedtuple objects and sequential application-level objects, such as domain event objects.
+A sequenced item mapper is used by the event store to map between sequenced item namedtuple objects and application-level objects such as domain events.

-The library provides a sequenced item mapper object class, called ``SequencedItemMapper``.
+The library provides a sequenced item mapper object class called ``SequencedItemMapper``.

 .. code:: python